x-humanoid-robomind/x-humanoid-robomind.github.io/README.md

 Please refer to [all_robot_h5_info.md](./static/all_robot_h5_info.md).

+In the simulation data, the acquisition frequency of the camera and the robotic arm is approximately 1:4.

 Due to equipment maintenance, 675 trajectories in the h5_franka_3rgb folder only contain image data from the left and right cameras.

 For the specific data paths, please refer to [franka_3rgb_2cam_paths.md](./static/franka_3rgb_2cam_paths.md).